 Early Sunrise Coreopsis

 Coreopsis grandiflora.
 AAS and Fleuroselect Gold Medal winner.
 Dwarf, compact plants require little care and bloom all summer.
 Brilliant 2.5" semi-double rich golden-yellow blooms.
-Sow directly outdoors or indoors for transplants.
-Start seed indoors 6-8 weeks before planting out.
+Coreopsis are easily incorporated into many garden environments and supply you with beautiful bouquets as they are an excellent long lasting cutflower.
+Coreopsis also provides delicious nectar and seeds for birds and butterflies.
 Height 24-26".
 Prefers full sun.
 Approximately 50 seeds/pkg.

 Start inside 6-8 weeks before last frost.
 Sow on surface, provide light and cool to warm temperatures (13-21°C).
 May also be direct seeded into the garden after last frost.
 Keep moist.

 Transplant into the garden after last frost into a full sun to light shade location, 12" apart.
 Masses of flowers are produced for long periods, especially if plants are consistently deadheaded.
 These drought-tolerant perennials offer up cheerful blooms excellent for cutting and are of easy culture.
 Water during drought, but Coreopsis is quite drought-tolerant once established.
 Daily deadheading, while onerous, will reward the gardener with almost continuous bloom.
 To achieve an attractive plant and possible rebloom in autumn, shear plants back by a few inches as flowering slows down in late July.
 Do not prune back all the way for the winter, as stems left standing will protect the crowns.